Does Diamond like to play with other dogs you ask?

 Dogs: Yes.
 Male and female.
-Pits, mixed, and mutts.
-She hasn’t been around tiny yappy dogs.
+Pits, mixed, and mutts (but she hasn’t been around tiny dogs).
 Ages from 11 months to 14 years.
 Gets along great.
 Will run, play, and wrestle with those who choose to do so.
 Pays attention to cues from other dogs and reacts accordingly.

-Kids: Yes, based on her personallity, children should not be an issue
+Kids: Yes, based on her personality, children should not be an issue

 Adoption Donation: $250.00